PART 5

 Shannon Cooney is a Canadian dance artist, choreographer, dance educator, creative facilitator and Craniosacral practitioner based in Berlin since 2006.
 She has been creating and touring her choreographic work since 1992 which encompasses stage, installations and landscape art.
 She danced and toured with Toronto’s Dancemakers from 1994-2006 and continues to collaborate with independent choreographers.
 She created a teaching practice, Dynamic Expansion/Moveable Cinema, which are embodiment approaches that meld her experiences of contemporary dance, movement research, performance, Craniosacral bodywork and Nature.
 She teaches in universties, art institutions, dance companies, and movement training centres.

 Sharmistha Kar is an artist from India, currently living in Montreal, Quebec.
-She did her MFA from Western University and is currently a doctoral student at Concordia University.
-Kar’s early education began in West Bengal, India, and she pursued higher education in Fine Arts at the University of Hyderabad.
+She did her MFA at Western University and is currently a doctoral student at Concordia University.
+Kar’s education began in West Bengal, India, and she pursued higher education in Fine Arts at the University of Hyderabad.
 She continued her studio practice and worked as a lecturer in Hyderabad.
 She was awarded SSHRC 2024, Peter N. Thomson Graduate Scholarship, 2023, Concordia Merit Scholarship 2022, Charles Wallace India Trust Award, 2013; the Graduate Thesis Research Award, 2018 at Western University.
 She had exhibited in India, the United Kingdom, the USA, Finland, and Canada.

 Patrick Mahon is an artist, a writer/curator, and a Professor Emeritus of Visual Arts at Western University, in London, Canada.
 Mahon’s artwork has been exhibited widely nationally and internationally.
 Recent solo and group exhibitions include, Patrick Mahon: Messagers’ Forum, Thames Art Gallery, Chatham, On (2020-21); Written on the Earth, McIntosh Gallery, London, ON, curated by Helen Gregory, (group exhibition, 2021); and GardenShip and State, Museum London, London, ON, co-curated by Patrick Mahon and Jeff Thomas, (group exhibition, 2021; a second presentation at Thames Art Gallery, Chatham, 2024).
 The exhibition was one of two finalists for the Ontario Galleries Exhibition of the Year in 2022.
 Patrick’s work is included in numerous private, corporate, and museum collections.